For a Metal Machinist (First Class) Emigrating to Australia

 Ensuring Metal Machinist (First Class)s Are In High Demand

-Curently, Metal Machinist (First Class)s are on the MLTSSL skills shortage list.
-Being on the MLTSSL list means a Metal Machinist (First Class) may qualify for the following visa streams:
+Curently, Metal Machinist (First Class)s are on the MLTSSL list.
+Being on this list means a Metal Machinist (First Class) may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Metal Machinist (First Class)

-Before a Metal Machinist (First Class) can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Metal Machinist (First Class)s invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Metal Machinist (First Class), their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Metal Machinist (First Class):

 The profession “a Metal Machinist (First Class)” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Metal Machinist (First Class)” and is uniquely identified by the code 323214.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Metal Machinist (First Class):

-For a Metal Machinist (First Class) to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Metal Machinist (First Class) to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: